 By Carla Olivo, Marine Spouse

-While the majority of us PCS in the summer months, the fact is, military families move all twelve months of the year.
+While the majority of us PCS in the summer months, the fact is, military moving occurs during all twelve months of the year.
 And just because you’ve always been a summer mover, doesn’t mean you always will be.
 There may come a time when you have to move across the country or even out of the country in the middle of winter.

 Let’s face it.
 A move is a move no matter when it happens.
 It’s disruptive, unsettling, and pretty stressful.
 But there are a few things to keep in mind if those orders come through when there is snow on the ground.

 There tend to be less military families moving in the winter months so lining up housing, schools, and even scheduling your move with the moving company can often be smoother with less stress because you are not in the middle of the summer rush.